Stability of solitons under rapidly oscillating random perturbations of the initial conditions: The inverse scattering transform and the deterministic problem

 It follows from the above definitions that

 and

-The function $a$ is analytical in the upper half of the complex $\zeta$--plane, where it has only a finite number of simple zeros located on the imaginary axis $\zeta=i\eta$, see \cite[Lemma 2.2.2]{AC}.
-These zeros are the eigenvalues of the discrete spectrum, and they correspond to the soliton component of the solution.
+The function $a$ can be continuously extended to the upper half of the complex plane~$\mathbb{C}^+$, where it is analytic and can only have a finite number of simple zeros located on the imaginary axis $\zeta=i\eta$; see \cite{AC}, Lemma 2.2.2.
+These zeros are the eigenvalues of the discrete spectrum, and they correspond to the soliton components of the solution.
 A pure soliton solution is given by

 where $x(t)=x_0 + 4\eta^2 t$ is the center of the soliton.